Education Jobs

 Early Childhood Development (ECD) Teacher (6 positions)

-Openings: 6 positions Location: Nairobi – Kawangware Overview: Our client is looking for six warm, energetic ECD Teachers to nurture foundational literacy, numeracy, and socio-emotional skills in Pre-Primary 1 & 2.
-You’ll craft playful, structured lessons aligned to CBC strands and maintain strong family communication.
-The school emphasizes safety, inclusivity, and evidence-based teaching.
+Openings: 6 positions Location: Nairobi – Kawangware Overview: Step into a classroom where curiosity meets structure.
+As one of six ECD Teachers, you’ll guide Pre-Primary 1 & 2 learners through early literacy, numeracy, and socio-emotional skills, transforming play into purposeful learning.
+Each day, you’ll craft lessons that balance creativity with CBC-aligned learning goals, ensuring children leave with both joy and tangible progress.
+Our client seeks educators who are warm, energetic, and observant, able to spot subtle breakthroughs and gently scaffold challenges.
+You’ll run phonics sessions, read-alouds, and early math exercises with manipulatives, all while maintaining clean, safe, and stimulating spaces for exploration.
+Classroom management meets empathy.
+Here, your ability to inspire confidence and curiosity matters as much as what you teach.
+Communication is key: you’ll engage parents through conferences, portfolio updates, and practical tips for home practice.
+Beyond academics, your watchful eye supports feeding routines, hygiene, and safeguarding, making every child feel seen and secure.
+Think of yourself as a partner to families, a guide for children, and a builder of strong early foundations.
+This role offers more than teaching; it’s about shaping learners’ first steps toward lifelong success.
+Your performance will be measured by attendance, literacy/numeracy milestones, parent feedback, and compliance with safety standards, metrics that reflect impact as much as care.
 Key Responsibilities: - Prepare weekly lesson plans with centers (literacy, numeracy, creative). - Run phonics, read-alouds, and early math using manipulatives. - Observe and document progress; update learner portfolios. - Maintain safe, clean, stimulating classrooms and outdoor routines. - Hold parent conferences; share home practice tips. - Support feeding, hygiene, and safeguarding routines.
 Education & Experience: - Diploma/Certificate in ECD or B.Ed (Early Childhood); 1–3 years preferred.
 Skills & Tools: - Phonics methods, classroom management, observation notes, compassion.
 KPIs: - Attendance, literacy/numeracy milestones, parent feedback, safety compliance.
 Compensation (Kenya): KES 40,000–65,000 + attendance & class-quality incentives.
 Client estimates vary with training and experience.
 Benefits: - Medical, daily meals, CPD workshops, term breaks.
 Growth Path: - Senior ECD → ECD Lead → Lower Primary Coordinator.
 Ideal promotion cycle.

 K sh 40,000 – 65,000 gross / month